Skip To Main Content

 • Once eligibility is established, the student may receive services with the consent of the family.
 Goals and progress are tracked through an IEP.

 • District professionals meet annually with the family to review the qualifying student's progress.
-Every three years, the District must assess and re-evaluate the student's eligibility for services.
+The District must assess and re-evaluate the student's eligibility for services every three years.